wendysegura/CloudDevOpsEngineer-Program/CloudFormation/README.md

 # Deploy a High-Availability Web App using CloudFormation

-# My link to project showing it successfully works:</br>
+Link to project showing it successfully works:</br>
 http://serve-WebAp-11D6GNCP7035O-557630779.us-west-2.elb.amazonaws.com

 ## How to